ReedOnePeck/Luyizhuo.github.io/_pages/about.md

 ======
 * 🐳 **Institute of Automation, Chinese Academy of Sciences**, 2023.09 - 2028.06 (Expected), Ph.D. student

+I was selected for the CASIA **Artificial Intelligence Elite Class** (20/2050) and interned in Professor Huiguang He's research group.
+My internship project won the **first prize** in the 2022-2023 Science and Innovation Program.

 * 🐳 **North Carolina State University**, 2022.01 - 2022.03, Visiting student

+As the project leader, I secured the **second place** in the final project presentation.[PDF](https://github.com/ReedOnePeck/Luyizhuo.github.io/blob/master/images/second-place.pdf)

 * 🐳 **Massachusetts Institute of Technology**, 2021.07 - 2021.09, Visiting student